G.S. Iraklis Thessaloniki (men's volleyball)

 G.S.
 Iraklis Thessalonikis, also known as Iraklis NEW PALLET after its title sponsor, is a volleyball team based in Thessaloniki, Macedonia, Greece.
 Founded in 1921, it serves as the men's volleyball section of the multisports club of G.S.
 Iraklis Thessalonikis.
 The team's colors are blue and white.
 They play their home matches at Katsaneio Indoor Hall.
 As of 2022, the team competes in the second–tier Greek Pre League.

-The team has evolved into one of the most successful departments of G.S.
-Iraklis Thessalonikis and one of the best teams in Greece and Europe, as they have won the Greek Championship 5 times (2002, 2005, 2007, 2008, 2012) and reached the final of the CEV Champions League 3 times (2005, 2006, 2009).
+The team has evolved into one best teams in Greece, as they have won the Greek Championship 5 times (2002, 2005, 2007, 2008, 2012) and reached the final of the CEV Champions League 3 times (2005, 2006, 2009).

 History

 The 5 final-fours of G.S.
 Iraklis Thessaloniki in CEV Champions League.